fardenti/Bank-js/README.md

 # Bank

-Bank app using JavaScript to practice my TDD skills and OO design, producing the best code possible within limited time (2 Days approx).
+Bank app using JavaScript to practice TDD and OOD.

 ## Specification